Run multiple AI coding agents on the same codebase. All merging to one PR.

 Part A: what's live today

 Every feature you plan in Tekk comes out as a structured spec.
 Not a chat message.
 Not a paragraph you paste into Cursor and hope for the best.
+This is spec driven development in practice — the spec is the primary artifact, not a byproduct of a chat session.

 The agent reads your codebase before asking a single question.
 It searches your files, maps your dependencies, understands your architecture.
 Then it writes a plan with: